rsmp-nordic/rsmp_sxl_traffic_lights/extended_sxl_specification.md

 -------------------------

 ###Description
-This status returns all avalable time tables in the TLCThis command sends commands to a specific signal group in a specific plan at a specific cycle step
+This command sends commands to a specific signal group in a specific plan at a specific cycle step
 + **ObjectType:** Traffic Controller
 + **Object:**
 + **CommandCodeId:** M0014